dracodoc/rCartoAPI/README.md

 ```
 # for Carto
-Sys.setenv(carto_acc = "your user name")
+carto_acc = "your user name"
-Sys.setenv(carto_api_key = "your api key")
+carto_api_key = "your api key"
 ```

-Then run `update_env()` to update environment variables.
-If you ever need to change or switch the user name and API key, just edit the `.Renviron` file and run `update_env()` again.
+Then run `setup_key()`.

+Note if you want to remove the key and just deleted the lines from`~/.Renviron`, the key could still exist in environment.
+Restart R session to make sure it was removed.
+For adding key or changing key value, editing and runing `setup_key()` is enough.

-Most references I found in this usage used `.Rprofile`, while I think `.Renviron` is more suitable for this need.
+Many references I found in this usage used `.Rprofile`, while I think [`.Renviron` is more suitable for this need](https://csgillespie.github.io/efficientR/3-3-r-startup.html#renviron).
 If you want to update variables and reload them, you don't need to touch the other part in `.Rprofile`.

 ## Usage
 Function summary: